FAQ

 If you miss your appointment, please contact us as soon as possible.

-If you don’t attend without letting us know, we will write to you to check if you still want to be assessed.
+If you do not attend without letting us know, we will write to you to check if you still want to be assessed.

-If we don’t hear from you, or if you miss any more appointments without notifying us, we will assume you no longer want to be seen by our service and we may discharge you.
+If we don’t hear from you, or if you miss any more appointments without notifying us, we will assume you no longer want to be seen by our service and discharge from the service.

 Can I bring someone with me to the appointment?